9: Chemistry

 Nines are a notation for expressing the purity of a chemical.

 In chemical nomenclature, the prefix "non-" stands for the number nine, for example in molecular chains with nine atoms such as "nonane" for an alkane with nine carbon atoms.
 The prefixes play a role in the naming of molecules, especially in organic chemistry to indicate the number of similar atoms or groups in the molecule (e.g. "nonan" for 9 carbon atoms, "nonavalent" for nine-valent.
 Nonapeptides are peptides that consist of nine amino acids.

-Physiology

-A human pregnancy normally lasts nine months, the basis of Naegele's rule.

 Psychology

-Common terminal digit in psychological pricing.
+9 is a common terminal digit in psychological pricing.